marcelociardulo/marcelociardulo/README.md

 Since 2007, I work with software development and I have had the opportunity to work with several languages, such as **Java, PHP, Flex, Android and C#**.

 Over the last few years, I have been working with Microsoft technologies (SQL Server, C#, Azure DevOps Server), and despite having a good background in backend, I have a passion for frontend.
-In addition to really enjoying UI and UX, I feel comfortable working with javascript/typescript, so I decided to start the year with a new study goal: Node.js and React.
+In addition to really enjoying UI and UX, I feel comfortable working with javascript/typescript, so I decided to start the year with a new study goal: Node.js and Angular.

 ### So here is my challenge for 2022

 I intend to end this year with a model project, to which I want to apply the following items:

 Backend: **Node.js**
-Frontend: **React (MaterialUI)**
+Frontend: **Angular (Angular Material)**
 Database: **SQL** and **NoSQL**
 Environment: **AWS**
 Features: **Authentication/Authorization, offline features, CI, CD, Unit and integrated tests**